The Fantastic Four: First Steps: Casting start and search during the 2023 labor strikes

 In October 2023, Shakman said they planned to start filming in early 2024 at Pinewood Studios in England, and the cast would be announced once the SAG-AFTRA strike ended.
 During the strikes, the crew worked on production design and early tests of the visual effects for the team's abilities.
 Kasra Farahani returned as production designer from the Marvel Studios series Loki (2021–2023) and Alexandra Byrne returned as costume designer from several MCU films.
-The team's costumes are pale blue with white necklines, similar to designs introduced in the comics with Fantastic Four vol. 1 #256 (1983) and those worn in Roger Corman's unreleased Fantastic Four film (1994).
-The filmmakers chose to embrace Jack Kirby's line design from the comics, and worked with the production designer to get more Kirby designs into shots and backgrounds, such as in Galactus's helmet.
+The filmmakers chose to embrace the line design of Fantastic Four co-creator Jack Kirby from the comics, and worked with the production designer to get more Kirby designs into shots and backgrounds, such as in Galactus's helmet.
+The costumes worn by the Fantastic Four in the film are pale blue and, with the exception of Reed's, have white necklines, similar to the designs introduced in the comics with Fantastic Four vol. 1 #256 (1983) and those worn in Roger Corman's unreleased The Fantastic Four film (1994).
+The team briefly wears their original costumes from the comics at the beginning of the film.
+They also wear two different sets of space suits that Byrne said were inspired by those used in NASA's Gemini and Mercury programs during the 1950s and 1960s.
+Concept artist Seth Engstrom helped conceive the design for the comic book character H.E.R.B.I.E., a robot companion to the Fantastic Four, and stated that Marvel Studios wanted to "hold true to the classic [H.E.R.B.I.E.] while exploring different possibilities for what the robot could be".
+Engstrom added that household appliances and other everyday items served as inspiration for H.E.R.B.I.E.'s appearance.